miguelalarcos/code-permissions/README.md

 and you can have a register like this one:

 ```
-    name: 'indicador',
+    name: 'indicator',
     code: 'ESP',
-    roles: ['medico'],
+    roles: ['doctor'],
     action: 'fetch'
 ```

-which means that if an user has the role 'medico', then he can fetch all registers with the code ESP in the collection 'indicadores' (remember you are using the name 'indicador' with the collection 'indicadores').
+which means that if an user has the role 'doctor', then he can fetch all registers with the code ESP in the collection 'indicators' (remember you are using the name 'indicator' with the collection 'indicators').